 Periodically, the trusted component that runs a proactive recovery scheduler selects one replica to rejuvenate.
 Each replica is equipped with a physical read-only medium (e.g. CD-ROM) that stores a clean copy of the operating system, the Prime bitcode, the MultiCompiler, and the public keys of the TPMs of the other servers.
 Note that periodically a system administrator can replace the operating system with the latest version, including security patches.
-Hence, the rejuvenated replica restarts the application from a correct version of the MultiCompiler, which takes as input a random seed generated by the TPM.
+Hence, the rejuvenated replica restarts the application from a correct version of the operating system and recompiles the Prime bitcode with the MultiCompiler, which takes as input a random seed generated by the TPM.
 The replica is then ready to restart Prime and execute the next steps of the proactive recovery protocol.
 During recovery the replica does not execute pre-ordering and ordering operations.